giucam/orbital/README.md

 ```

 ## Running Orbital
-Now you can just run *orbital*, to run it.
-If you run it inside an X session
+Now you can just run *orbital*, to run it if you are inside an X or a Wayland
-it will run in windowed mode, otherwise running it from a tty will start its
-own dedicated session.
+session.
+To start its own dedicated session run *orbital-launch* from a tty.

 ## Configuring Orbital
 The first time you start Orbital it will load a default configuration.
 If you